-Recognised Studies counting toward the ATAR or TAFE SA Selection score must be completed in the same year or earlier that the ATAR and TAFE SA Selection Score are calculated for the first time.
+Recognised Studies counting toward the ATAR must be completed in the same year or earlier that the ATAR is calculated for the first time.

 Final results for Recognised Studies must be provided to the SACE Board no later than the end of the Clerical Check Period (mid-February) of the following year.

-Studies that would normally be able to be counted as Recognised Studies, but completed in any year following the year in which the university aggregate or TAFE SA Selection Score has been calculated, cannot be used to recalculate these scores.
+Studies that would normally be able to be counted as Recognised Studies, but completed in any year following the year in which the university aggregate has been calculated, cannot be used to recalculate these scores.

 Scaled score equivalents

 The assessment and grading systems of different types of study can vary significantly.
-To ensure that the ATAR and TAFE SA Selection Score calculation is fair to all students, scaled score equivalents are assigned to Recognised Studies.
+To ensure that the ATAR calculation is fair to all students, scaled score equivalents are assigned to Recognised Studies.